martinmalmgren/martinmalmgren.github.io/upcomingevents.md

 Helsinki Music Center
 Performing Uljas Pulkkis' "Onerva songs" with soprano Júlia Heéger

-### February 28
+### March 5
 Bergamo, Italy
 Private recital

 ### March 9
 Tampere
-Recital for the Tampere Piano Society
+Recital for the Tampere Piano Society.
+Works by Bach, Percy Grainger and Magnus Lindberg

+### March 25
+Hämeenlinna
+Inaugural concert for the newly-bought Fazioli grand piano in Hämeenlinna Parish.
+Works by Liszt and Bach.

+### April
+Hämeenlinna, Helsinki
+Concert performances of Stravinsky's "Rite of spring", transcribed for solo piano.
+Dates to be announced.

 To be updated